kgrzybek/modular-monolith-with-ddd/README.md

 }
 ```

-**Requests processing**
+**Request processing**

-Each module has the same signature interface exposed to API.
-It contains 3 methods: to execute command with result, command without result and query.
+Each module has the same interface signature exposed to the API.
+It contains 3 methods: command with result, command without result and query.

 ```csharp
 public interface IMeetingsModule